High-speed rail in Egypt

 Egypt has no operational high-speed rail links, but a project was launched in 2018 to construct three such lines with a total length of about 2000 km.
-The first line links the cities of Ain Sukhna and Marsa Matrouh, the second connects the cities of Sixth of October and Abu Simbel, and the third connects the city of Qena with the cities of Hurghada and Safaga.
+The first line links the cities of Ain Sokhna and Marsa Matrouh, the second connects the cities of Sixth of October and Abu Simbel, and the third connects the city of Qena with the cities of Hurghada and Safaga.
+There has also been a proposed 4th line connecting Port Said to Alexandria.

+The first line is very near to being finished, as the Ain Sokhna to Sixth of October segment is expected to be finished around the first quarter of 2027, and the whole line to be open around mid-to-late 2027.
+The second line’s first segment will also open around the first quarter of 2027, connecting Sixth of October to Faiyum.

+It is expected for the high speed rail system’s three lines to be finished around 2029, probably starting a huge economic boom, especially for Upper Egypt.

-The project is being established by a coalition of German Siemens companies, the Arab Contractors and Orascom Construction, where Siemens will carry out all the works of the project's electrical, mechanical, control and control systems, as well as the manufacture and supply of electric trains, the establishment of a maintenance workshop and the installation of its equipment, while the Arab Contractors and Orascom companies implement earth bridges, bridges, and industrial works for track, passenger terminals and fences.
+The project is being established by a coalition of German Siemens companies, the Arab Contractors and Orascom Construction, where Siemens will carry out all the works of the project's electrical, mechanical, and control systems, as well as the manufacture and supply of electric trains, the establishment of a maintenance workshop and the installation of its equipment, while the Arab Contractors and Orascom companies implement earth bridges, bridges, and industrial works for track, passenger terminals and fences.

 Once completed, the railway system will be operated and maintained by Deutsche Bahn and the Egyptian Elsewedy Electric.